Lee and Karen Duquette,

 Look below

-go back to the Colorado Menu page After you have seen all of the above, return to the Utah menu page for the other eleven adventures of the two RV Gypsies in Utah - several USA National Parks, Utah State Parks, Goblin Valley and more.
+go back to the Colorado Menu page After you have seen all of the above, return to the Utah menu page for the other eleven adventures of Lee and Karen Duquette, The two RV Gypsies, in Utah - several USA National Parks, Utah State Parks, Goblin Valley and more.

 OR